 If you relied on the arguments of Plato and theologians, you would conclude that man has an immortal soul.
 But the test of what is true has to be examined from the infallible Word of God.
 Examine this scripture:

 Eccles 9:5 (KJV) For the living know that they shall die: but the dead know not any thing....

 This verse is very clear.
 We who are alive know we will die some day.
 But those who are dead, know not anything, they have no consciousness.
 It is heartening to know that there is no consciousness in death and it especially encouraging to know there is no consciousness of death either.

 The dead don’t know that they are dead.
 When a person dies, he or she do not know that they are dead.
 Not only will they never know that they are dead, but they will never even know that they even lost consciousness.
-Prior to death, all humanity will experience “the process of dying,” but absolutely no one will ever experience the “state of being dead”.
+All humanity will experience "the process of dying," but absolutely no one will ever experience the "state of being dead".